ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 interface InsertParams<T> {
   // Table name to insert the data into
   table: string
   // A dataset to insert.
-Stream will work for all formats except JSON.
   values: ReadonlyArray<T> | Stream.Readable
   // Format of the dataset to insert. format?: DataFormat